k0pernicus/FrameTech/README.md

 ## TODO

-1. Custom resources allocator,
-2. Multiple buffers allocation using **one** _VkBuffer_ only,
+1. Multiple buffers allocation using **one** _VkBuffer_ only,
-3. Improve the shaders bindings,
+2. Improve the shaders bindings,
-4. Make a todo statement about what to move from pipeline / render / swapchain / ... to ...,
+3. Make a todo statement about what to move from pipeline / render / swapchain / ... to ...,
-5. Make the configuration external to the build (like FPS limit),
+4. Make the configuration external to the build (like FPS limit),
-6. [OPTIONAL] Multi-platforms.
+5. [OPTIONAL] Multi-platforms.